colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 >
 > &ndash; Rylan

 Ralph had been noodling with ideas and shared a sketch with Jenn.
-We were off to the races.
-Strapped for time, we called it a refresh.
+We were off to the races, but strapped for time, so we called it a refresh.

 <div class="grid-parent">
   <div class="col-50-flt">